tjumyk/smonitor/README.md

 ![home page](screenshots/home.png)

-- The host detail page shows the detailed metrics of a single host (The following host does not have NVidia GPU)
+- The host detail page shows the detailed metrics of a single host (The following host does not have NVIDIA GPU)

 ![host page](screenshots/host.png)

-- If NVidia GPUs are installed, GPU status will be added to the host detail page
+- If NVIDIA GPUs are installed, GPU status will be added to the host detail page

 ![gpu cards](screenshots/gpu.png)